 The Implicit Vowel Killer Halant

 The character used after a consonant to "strip" it of its inherent vowel.
+A consonant syllable cannot be end with halant.
+With few exceptions in most of the oriya words are svaranta (i.e ending with a vowel).

 NOTE: A syllable containing halant characters may be shaped with no visible halant signs by using different consonant forms or conjuncts instead.

 Halant form of consonants - The form produced by adding the halant (virama) to the nominal shape.
 The Halant form is used in syllables that have no vowel or as the half form when no distinct shape for the half form exists.